About Marilyn Jaye Lewis

 Marilyn Jaye Lewis

-Notably, her screenplay, Tell My Bones, the life story of Kentucky Outsider Artist, Helen LaFrance, won the Best Voice of Color category in the Cleveland Independent Film Festival.
+Notably, her screenplay, Tell My Bones, the life story of Kentucky Outsider Artist, Helen LaFrance, was also a Second Rounder at the Austin Film Festival and went on to win the Best Voice of Color category at the Cleveland Independent Film Festival.
+During the pandemic, the theatrical adaptation of Tell My Bones, had a full Actors Equity Association online staged reading, co-produced by Blueprint Theater Project and New Heritage Theatre Group of Harlem.

 For the first 25 years of her professional literary career, Marilyn was known primarily in the international erotic arts community as not only a writer and editor, but also a publisher, an art curator, and a multi-media producer.
 Her award-winning erotic short stories and novella collections have been translated into many different languages, including French, German, Japanese, Spanish, and Italian.

-In 1998, as head writer for ROM Antics, Inc. in New York City, her work was highlighted on HBO, won an AVN award for Best Adult CD ROM game of 1998 (DADAhouse), and received critical recognition in Entertainment Weekly, the New York Times, the Wall Street Journal, the Village Voice, and other national media outlets.
+In 1998, as head writer for ROMAntics, Inc. in New York City, her work was highlighted on HBO, won an AVN award for Best Adult CD ROM game of 1998 (DADAhouse), and received critical recognition in Entertainment Weekly, the New York Times, the Wall Street Journal, the Village Voice, and other national media outlets.

 New York City 1984

-3 thoughts on “About Marilyn Jaye Lewis”
+4 thoughts on “About Marilyn Jaye Lewis”

 1. Hi Marilyn John Webb here.
 Hope you are well.
 From the looks of things I’m guessing (and hoping) the answer is yes.
 I had loaned a friend my copy of Neptune and Surf, always one of my favorites, which was returned today, so you are on my mind.
 I’m trying to remember the name of a short story o yours I always adored.
 A woman sitting at a tiny table in a cafe goes home with a couple and the story ends when the woman and husband screw in the parking garage after a scene upstairs with the wife.
 I also seem to recall a fab story about an enema and a strawberry.
 Were these stories in the same book?
 (I may have even read them as final drafts.)
 Please let me know when you get the chance.
 I’m going back and re-reading my favorites.
 With Love and Admiration, John (nicodems57@aol.com).
 Please email if you can.